RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: VT5000 Benchmark

 \subsection{Dataset Statistics}

-The image pairs in our dataset are recorded in different place and environmental conditions, moreover, our dataset records different illuminations, categories, sizes, positions and quantities of objects, as well as the backgrounds, etc. In a specific, the following main aspects are considered when creating VT5000 datasets.
+The image pairs in our dataset are recorded in different places and environments, moreover, our dataset records different illuminations, categories, sizes, positions and quantities of objects, as well as the backgrounds, etc. In specific, the following main aspects are considered when creating VT5000 dataset.

 \textbf{Size of Object:} We define the size of the salient object as the ratio of number of pixels in the salient object to sum of all pixels in the image.
-If this ratio is more than 0.26, the object belongs to the big salient object, and vice versa.
+If this ratio is more than 0.26, the object belongs to the big salient object.